-All principal and accessory buildings shall be subject to the requirements outlined in Section 620.
+All principal and accessory buildings except as otherwise noted shall be subject to the requirements outlined in Section 620.

 No principal building or accessory building thereof shall be erected on any lot:

-- 1. With less than the minimum area or street frontage; - 2.
-With less than the minimum setback distance from the front street line or side and rear lot lines; - 3.
-That exceeds the maximum allowed height; - 4.
-That exceeds the maximum percent coverage allowed for the building or lot; - 5.
-With less than the minimum distance between the use and other residential uses.
+- 1. with less than the minimum area or street frontage; - 2. with less than the minimum setback distance from the front street line or side and rear lot lines: - 3. that exceeds the maximum allowed height; - 4. that exceeds the maximum percent coverage allowed for the building or lot; - 5. with less than the minimum distance between the use and other uses.